Seven Estates

 This unique and remarkable Social Regeneration Plan has been prepared and agreed by all partners of the Fatima Regeneration Board.
 The plan contains a programme of actions to be twinned with the physical regeneration programme of Fatima Mansions.
 Its task is to ensure the successful social regeneration of this community.
 It is a unique, innovative, exciting civic and community initiative.
 It forms a vital component of the overall Masterplan for the regeneration of this inner-city estate, the terms of which were formally agreed between community representatives and Dublin City Council in April 2004.

 Moving house marks one of the biggest changes a person goes through in their lives.
 It is one of life’s most stressful situations.
-When whole communities have to move the stress can be even greater.
-This document is rooted in the recent history of two communities who have had extensive experience of making such a move in the context of regeneration of their flats complexes.
+When whole communities have to move, the stress can be even greater.
+This document is rooted in the recent history of two communities that have had extensive experience in making such a move in the context of regeneration of their flat complexes.
 This process of moving home during a regeneration or refurbishment process is called ‘transition’.